Kamaleswaran-Lab/DataDeidentification/EMRDeidentification/README.md

       * First Name
       * Last Name
       * Mi (middle name)
-      * Ethnicity
+      * Ethnicity (Ethnicity code is retained as a categorical variable)
-      * Race
+      * Race (Race code is retained as a categorical variable)
-   3. Encounters data file: The following columns were dropped:
+   3. Encounters data file:
-      * zipcode
+      * zip_code is dropped
+      * csn, patient_id are hashed
+      * facility_nm is converted to a categorical variable
    4. All dates and times were deidentified using the following scheme:
       1. Times are converted to UTC.
       2. The _datetime_ object is converted to unix timestamp.
       3. The first digit is replaced with a 0
       4. The resulting timestamp is converted back to datetime.
+   5. The following columns are dropped from the files, wherever they occur:
+      * Performing physician name
+      * flow_row_id (GCS)